-Pre-license costs are recognized in profit or loss as incurred.
+Pre-license costs are recognized in the Statement of Income and Comprehensive Income as incurred.

 Exploration and evaluation costs, including the costs of acquiring licenses and directly attributable general and administrative costs, initially are capitalized as exploration and evaluation assets.
 The costs are accumulated in cost centers by well, field or exploration area pending determination of technical feasibility and commercial viability.